Sacramento State Marching Band: History

 Although it the group is primarily composed of students who attend Sacramento State, the SSMB welcomes all who are interested in devoting their time to the group.
 Those who are not enrolled at Sacramento State are permitted into the band as volunteers.
-These volunteers typically range from high school students preparing to take the step into college life—or students enrolled in various other colleges (i.e. community colleges) who may or may not have an existing athletics bands program.
+These volunteers typically include students enrolled in various other colleges (i.e. community colleges) who may or may not have an existing athletics bands program.
 Volunteers must be pre-approved as a university volunteer beforehand.

 There are no auditions required for members interested in playing a woodwind or brasswind instrument.
 There are, however, required placement auditions for those interested in joining the battery, color guard, or front ensemble.

 Sacramento State students who are enrolled in the SSMB are provided with priority registration for the Spring and Fall semesters following their commitment to the band in the immediately previous season.

+Winter Activities (WGI)

+Winter marching activities include the Sacramento State Indoor Percussion Ensemble and the Sacramento State Winter Guard.
+Similar to membership in the marching band, there are required placement auditions for all positions.
+Both ensembles require a minimum age of 18 years of age.

+Indoor Percussion

+The Sacramento State Indoor Percussion Ensemble (SSI) existed informally and performed exhibition shows at local winter percussion events pre-2019 but did not compete in any official circuits.
+The ensemble began competing in 2019 and has since participated in regional indoor percussion circuits including the Northern California Band Association (NCBA) Winter Guard & Percussion, Northern California Percussion Alliance (NCPA), and official Winter Guard International (WGI) regionals.
+The ensemble hovered between Independent A (PIA) division and Independent Open (PIO).
+As of 2026, they place in PIO.